Skip to content

 - postgres:latest

-You can use services in extended syntax with additional parameters.
-In this case, the name directive must be specified for each service.
+It is possible to use services in an extended syntax with additional parameters.
+In that case, a name directive must be specified for each service.

-When using extended syntax, all directives of the image keyword are supported.
+When using the extended syntax, all directives of the image keyword are supported.

 services:name